 Older adults are not immune.
-Allergies often develop in middle age, says Milwaukee allergist Gary Steven, M.D., who serves on the board of regents of the American College of Allergy, Asthma and Immunology.
 In one study about 15 percent of women and 13 percent of men over age 60 reported they have some type of seasonal allergy.
-Once you reach age 70, however, allergies often tend to decrease, along with the responsiveness of your immune system.
+After age 70, however, allergies tend to decrease, along with the responsiveness of your immune system.

 Reduce your exposure